 Disappointed with your scores?
 Want to improve your SAT score by 160 points?
 We've written a guide about the top 5 strategies you must be using to have a shot at improving your score.
 Download it for free now:

 Raise Your SAT Score by 160 Points

-How To Get Your Subject Test Scores
+How to Get Your SAT Subject Test Scores

-To get your scores, log into your College Board account and go to "My Test Scores."
-Once there, you'll see your scores from any Subject Tests you took.
+To get your scores, log on to your College Board account and go to "My Test Scores."
+Once there, you'll see your scores from any SAT Subject Tests you've taken.

-Remember that all the Subject Tests are multiple choice and your answer sheets are scored by a machine.
+Remember that all the SAT Subject Tests are multiple choice and your answer sheets are scored by a machine.
 Make sure to keep them neat and not make any stray marks or doodles, as the machine won't be able to tell the difference between a real answer and a stray mark.

 Have friends who also need help with test prep?
 Share this article!